-What can you import from your country of origin to Canada?
+What can you import from the Old Country to Canada?

-Do you miss the drinks, the food, the candies, the snacks, the clothes, the jewellery, the art, anything from back home?
+Do you miss the drinks, the food, the candies, the chocolates, the clothes, the jewellery, the art, anything from back home?
 If you cannot find it in Canada, why not import and sell these products to members of your new community?
-How about making and selling it here, using the techniques from the old country to keep the correct appearance, color or flavour?
+How about making and selling it here, using the techniques from the old country to keep the correct appearance, color or flavour.

 Importing and Exporting

-In most cases, you have to document the importation of commercial goods on government forms from the CRA (Canada Revenue Agency).
-If you are a new importer, you could need some help completing government forms.
+In most cases, you have to document the importation of commercial goods on Form B3, Canada Customs Coding Form.
+If you are a new importer, you could need some help completing Form B3.
 For more information or clarification, contact your customs office before you import the goods.
 You must obtain the form from the Canada Revenue Agency at www.cra-arc.gc.ca by searching for form B3.